AARON PRINTERS NARRACOTT CUP

 f) All matches must start by 6.15pm on the day arranged.
 If either side is not at full strength or ready to commence at the same time, that side must begin batting or fielding with as many players as are ready.
 No substitutes for late arrivals will be allowed and a player arriving more than 15 minutes late will not be allowed to bowl until the same period of time has elapsed.
 Substitutes for injured players will be allowed, as per the 2000 code.

 8 ELIGIBILITY: Eligible players.
 These are bona fide playing members of each competing club.
 A player may play for only one competing club in the same season.
-Players who play for one club in the Devon Senior League will not be allowed to play for a different one in this competition.
+Players who play for one club in the Devon Cricket League will not be allowed to play for a different one in this competition.

 Guidelines for eligibility

 The competition is intended to compliment the existing T20 cups already in existence.